amitsaha/notes/c_scientific/article.rst

 A look at Blitz++
 =================

-Blitz++ (http://www.oonumerics.org/blitz/) is a C++ class library for scientific computing.
+`Blitz++ <http://www.oonumerics.org/blitz/>`_ is a C++ class library for scientific computing.
 The project page reports performance on part with Fortran 77/90 and currently has support for arrays, vectors, matrices and random number generators.
-To install this library, either use your distribution's package manager or you may download the source from http://sourceforge.net/projects/blitz/files.
+To install this library, either use your distribution's package manager or you may download the source from `here <http://sourceforge.net/projects/blitz/files>`_.

 Let us now write our first program using Blitz++ where we learn about using the Array class (Listing 5).